-Before coming to Manhattanville, Dr. Geisler served as vice president for Risk and Compliance, professor of German, and former vice president for the Language Schools and Schools Abroad at Middlebury College in Middlebury, Vermont.
+Michael Geisler, Ph.D., became the thirteenth president of Manhattanville College in October of 2016.
+Before coming to Manhattanville, Geisler served as vice president for Risk and Compliance, professor of German, and former vice president for the Language Schools and Schools Abroad at Middlebury College in Middlebury, Vermont.

-Before Middlebury, Dr. Geisler taught at Guilford College in Greensboro, North Carolina and the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+Before Middlebury, Geisler taught at Guilford College in Greensboro, North Carolina and the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 He was born in Mannheim, in what was then West Germany.
-His wife of 25 years is Alice Leo, who works at Porter Hospital in Middlebury and is president of its nurses’ union.
-Their daughter, Julia Larissa Geisler, graduated from college in May 2016 after studying advertising and integrated marketing communications in New York City.
+His wife of close to 30 years is Alice Leo, a nurse who works at Greenwich Hospital.
+Their daughter, Julia Larissa Geisler, graduated from college in 2016 after studying advertising and integrated marketing communications in New York City.